-In the IELTS language test, you will find that there are four sections.
+In the language test, you will find that there are four sections.
 These are as follows:

-- Speaking: In this section of the IELTS language test, you will find that there are three sub-sections.
+- Speaking: In this section, you will find that there are three sub-sections.
 In the first section, the candidate will be asked about his personal information such as his work or interests.
 In the second section, the examiner will give the candidate a topic and he will have to speak on it after taking a minute to note the points that he wishes to include in his speech.
 In the third section, there will be a discussion between the candidate and the examiner (generally on the things that the candidate has said in the second section).

-- Listening: This is another section of the IELTS language test where the candidate will have to listen to audio recordings and then answer the questions accordingly.
-There are four sub-sections in this part of IELTS.
+- Listening: This is another section of the test where the candidate will have to listen to audio recordings and then answer the questions accordingly.
+There are four sub-sections in this part of test.
 Keep in mind that the audio recordings will be played only once.

-- Reading: The Reading section of the IELTS language test is one where you will find three sections.
+- Reading: The Reading section is one where you will find three sections.
 Each section will have paragraphs and questions relating to these paragraphs.
 You can expect around forty comprehension-type questions in total here and the Reading section is also different for the Academic and General Training modules.

 Keep in Mind...

-The total duration of the IELTS language test is two hours and forty-five minutes for all the four sections of the examination.
+The total duration of this language test is two hours and forty-five minutes for all the four sections of the examination.
 It is essential that you understand the format of all the sections well before you go and take the test because this is the only way to ensure you will get a high score band.
-Ideally, it will be a good idea to spend at least two to three months preparing for IELTS because you need to practice on a regular basis in order to get a good score band.
-There are books as well as prep courses that you can consider when you are preparing for the IELTS language test.
+Ideally, it will be a good idea to spend at least two to three months preparing for the test because you need to practice on a regular basis in order to get a good score band.
+There are books as well as preparation courses that you can consider when you are preparing for the language test.
 You will also find many free resources online that you can use at the time of preparing for this English test.
-Of course, there are also many courses that are held locally and if you are interested in them, you can also find out more about these local courses and join the prep classes.
+Of course, there are also many courses that are held locally and if you are interested in them, you can also find out more about these local courses and join the preparation classes.

 Terms and Conditions